20 Good movies to Learn Korean

 This article presents 20 must-watch Korean movies for Korean learners working hard to learn the language.

-You need a deserved yet entertaining break, which is another way of learning.
+You need a well-deserved yet entertaining break, which is another way to learn.

 Movies to Learn Korean